 The provost is in a meeting.

 Capitalize the formal names of schools, offices and departments.
-Do not capitalize informal names of schools, offices and departments or common names (except when the use of the lowercased common name would result in confusion).
+Do not capitalize informal names of schools, offices and departments or common names (except when the use of the lowercase common name would result in confusion).

 He is dean of the School of Music.